AnBasement/grep-python/README.md

 - Only a subset of full regular expression syntax is supported.
 - Performance may not match native `grep` for large files or complex patterns.
+- Backreferences are currently limited to 9 groups.

 ## TODO